Fabulang/quiz/en/ten-years-away.md

 3. Why does the waiter bring Josephine tomato soup?

-   * He made a mistake.
+   * He made a mistake
-   * She ordered it by mistake.
+   * She ordered it by mistake
-   * He is trying to upset her.
+   * He is trying to upset her
-   * It's a special, local soup.
+   * It's a special, local soup

 4. Why does the waiter bring her a dessert?

-   * To cheer her up.
+   * To cheer her up
-   * Because it's free.
+   * Because it's free
-   * She ordered it.
+   * She ordered it
-   * He knows it's her favourite.
+   * He knows it's her favourite

 5. Why does Josephine feel happy at the end?

-   * The dessert brought back good memories.
+   * The dessert brought back good memories
-   * Her grandmother is the chef.
+   * Her grandmother is the chef
-   * The dessert was prepared using a traditional recipe.
+   * The dessert was prepared using a traditional recipe
-   * The waiter was flirting with her.
+   * The waiter was flirting with her